jewel/clearskies/protocol/core.md

 The user is prompted for a "username" and "password", both of which can be arbitrary.
 (It is not essential that the username be globally unique, as long as the combination of username and password is unique.)
 The SHA256 of the username is used for the access ID.
+Note that in this case there is no access code; the username and password would be shared with the friend instead.
+(Note that since the password is used for SRP authentication, it does not need to have as much entropy as would otherwise be necessary.)

 The core protocol has no mechanism for spreading access codes to other peers, so the peer where the user created the code needs to be online for a new peer